scripting/newsworthy/worknotes.md

+#### 10/6/24; 12:28:39 PM by DW

+Added macro to show how long until thirtieth birthday of scripting news.

+#### 5/1/24; 9:37:30 AM by DW

+CSS and the blogroll.

+When I was developing the blogroll, I had a lot of custom stuff here.

+But I commented it all out to see how the blogroll looked, and then I'm going to bring back stuff that we absolutely need.

+#### 4/20/24; 11:57:12 AM by DW

+Let's get quiet mode working.

+We say line-height is 140% in the body element in styles.css.
+A very standard thing in my CSS, but not uniform.

+Bootstrap declares a line-height of 20px in its body.
+So I'm going to accept that for now, and comment out the line-height value in body.

+This may have some cascading problems elsewhere.
+Keep an eye out.

+#### 4/18/24; 10:18:23 AM by DW

+Let's use the new "testing" version of the blogroll software.

 #### 3/8/24; 9:01:22 AM by DW

 Yesterday's attempt to get tab clicking to work reliably didn't work, now trying another approach.